Elephant Auto Insurance Review

 Elephant Auto insurance reviews by customers are available on Yelp and via the Better Business Bureau (BBB).

-The BBB profile shows that Elephant is accredited by the organization, and the company received an A+ from consumers, based on 51 reviews placed since 2015.
-Yelp shows little enthusiasm for the company due to 31 complaints filed since 2015.
+The BBB profile shows that Elephant Insurance is accredited by the organization, and the company received an A+ from consumers, based on 123 reviews placed in the last 3 years.
+Yelp shows little enthusiasm for the company due to 67 complaints filed since 2015.

 When drivers are looking for a new auto insurance company, one of the things they should consider is how satisfied current customers are with their coverage.